Comparison Techniques for Competing Brownian Particles: Introduction

 \subsection{Motivation and historical review of competing Brownian particles}

 The topic of competing Brownian particles was started in \cite{BFK2005}.
 Originally, the so-called {\it named particles} were considered.
 These are systems of $N$ particles $X_1(t), \ldots, X_N(t)$ on the real line which can swap ranks: for example, $X_1(0) < X_2(0)$ but $X_1(1) > X_2(1)$.
-Their dynamics that can be described as follows: the $k$th leftmost particle $X_{(k)}(t)$ (which, as we say, {\it has rank $k$}), moves as a Brownian motion with drift $g_k$ and diffusion $\si_k^2$, for $k = 1, \ldots, N$.
-If the particles swap ranks, then their drift and diffusion coefficients are also updated: that is, a particle moves according to its {\it current} rank.
-More precisely, the particles are driven by the following SDE:
+Their dynamics can be described as follows: the $k$th leftmost particle $X_{(k)}(t)$ (which, as we say, {\it has rank $k$}), moves as a Brownian motion with drift $g_k$ and diffusion $\si_k^2$, for $k = 1, \ldots, N$.
+(A remark is in order: if there is a {\it tie}, that is, two or more particles occupy the same position, then it is {\it resolved in the lexicographic order}; that is, particles with smaller names are assigned smaller ranks.
+However, this particular way of resolving ties is not important, because the set of times when there is a tie has Lebesgue measure zero.)